 - Account: Snowflake account identifier.

-- User: The name of the user you created in Step 5.
+- Username: The name of the user you created in Step 4.

 - Database: The name of the database you created in Step 1.

-ChartMogul will perform a test connection and, if successful, activate Snowflake as a destination.
+ChartMogul will perform send test data and, if successful, activate Snowflake as a destination.
+ChartMogul will send actual data to Snowflake with the next scheduled export depending on your Update Frequency setting.

 After deleting your Snowflake destination in ChartMogul, the data that has been synced up to the point of deletion will remain in the database.